Linwoods boss talks..new podcast, family business, his alopecia and mission to improve public health - a seed at a time

-Linwoods Health Foods began over 50 years ago in 1965 at a small, local shop owned by our family, the Woods, in Armagh.
+Linwoods Health Foods began nearly 60 years ago in 1965 at a small, local shop owned by our family, the Woods, in Armagh.

 However it has developed and grown over the past five decades and is now continuing into its third generation.